yuanchaiyc/Ling471/Assignment-1.md

 * Start learning how to program in python and run and test programs using both the terminal and the VS Code IDE
 * Write your first python program

-## Part 1: The IMDB movie review dataset
+## Part 1: The IMDB review dataset
 We will be using the IMDB review dataset ([Maas et al. 2011](https://www.aclweb.org/anthology/P11-1015.pdf))
 1. Download the dataset from [here](https://ai.stanford.edu/~amaas/data/sentiment/).
 1. Unpack the dataset by double-clicking on it or by using a utility appropriate for your OS.